alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 + Open a Powershell terminal and navigate to the top-level folder within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account belongs to multiple Azure tenants (for example, as a guest), you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Show the full configuration for the new SRE or the SHM using the following commands.
   + `Import-Module ./deployment/common/Configuration -Force`
   + SRE: `Show-FullConfig -configId <SRE Config ID>`